 My family grieved as Lebanon descended into another dark period, a banking crisis that meant hyperinflation had already set the stage before covid even entered the scene.
 The explosion at the port, a catastrophe heaped onto an already suffering nation.
 I still remember watching the first videos of that, showing it to my family, the sadness we all felt.

 And yet my relationship with Lebanon did not stay so simple as grieving its tragedies.
-I kept in loose touch with a few friends, and through one of them heard that, in response to the port explosion, one of my high school classmates had released a barrage of messages on the old high school group chat about my family, Israeli agents, inexplicably connected to an Israeli conspiracy that had created the explosion.
+I kept in loose touch with a few friends, and through one of them heard that, in response to the port explosion, one of my high school classmates had released a barrage of messages on a group chat about my family, Israeli agents, inexplicably connected to an Israeli conspiracy that had created the explosion.
 Ironically, that same classmate reached out to me privately, a few months later, asking for tech advice for his own blockchain initiative.
 You just can’t make this stuff up.

 It’s been nearly ten years since I graduated high school.
 Though I live my comfortable life in New York City, my family is still in Tel Aviv.
 This war with Lebanon is mostly over, maybe?
 But the war is never over, only dormant, and headlines of attacks and missile strikes and bombings still leak through.
 Unless I can convince my family to move to some American suburb, unlikely given that they feel they are following their deepest convictions (and who am I to tell them otherwise?), the conflict of Jews and Arabs in the Middle East will keep pulsing through our lives, and time will not erase memories nor heal wounds faster than new ones will be born.

-And where I once tried to see the conflict through neutral eyes, I am no longer innocent, either.
-I was in Israel on October 7th, was actually hosting my old college roommate, who I had finally convinced to come visit.
-What I felt that day, the adrenaline, then the fear, then the anger… And watching people’s response, reading Al Jazeera headlines before Israel had started any counterattack.
+What I felt that day, the adrenaline, then the fear, then the anger… It hit hard that my family would have been considered legitimate targets of the attack, had we been in the wrong place at the wrong time.
+And watching people’s response, reading Al Jazeera headlines before Israel had started any counterattack.
 My heart hardened, and I saw in the Arab world only hate, even as I began to feel it myself.
 Any potential for bridging the gap between the two sides, I burned as I stepped squarely onto the Israeli side.
-After all, I, a civilian Jew, was one of the targets of the attacks of October 7th, too, and I felt no sympathy from any Arabs, indeed felt their condemnation, even as Israel mourned.
+After all, I - a civilian Jew - was one of the targets of the attacks of October 7th, too, and I felt no sympathy from any Arabs, indeed felt their condemnation, even as Israel mourned.
 I know full well the irony: my family wanted to bridge the gap between Jews and Arabs in Israel, and here I was rejecting neutrality.

-When October 7 happened, none of my old high school friends reached out, to see if me or my family was affected.
+When October 7 happened, none of my old high school friends reached out, to see if I or my family was affected.
 When the war with Lebanon started, and Israel began bombing Beirut, even the streets of Hamra when I had grown up, I did not reach out to any of them, either.

-Eventually there would be an occasional text, short but touching.
+Eventually there was an occasional text, short but touching.
 Once, an old high school friend reached out to say he was in New York, that we should grab coffee.
 We met in the East Village on a Saturday morning, and started by catching up on some eight years of life.

 Then we talked about the war, our agreements, our differences… I am sure I said some things that he vehemently disagreed with, as he did for me.
 But he was trying to have a conversation.
 I am grateful that he did.
 That conversation stayed on my mind: his attempt to bridge a wide gap with a reasoned two-sided discussion, face-to-face, is surely a driving force of why I am writing this today.